System Design Space

 Design in practice

-Turn guidance on platform engineering and modern DevOps/SRE perspective into concrete operational decisions: alert interfaces, runbook boundaries, and rollback strategy.
+Turn guidance on platform engineering, API contracts, and engineering culture into concrete operational decisions: alert interfaces, runbook boundaries, and rollback strategy.

 Decision quality